 Some civilians may have been tried at Courts Martial if the country or area was under martial law.
 See the AJCP War Office Handbook for microfilm numbers and request this material via the catalogue to view it in the Library's Newspapers and Family History zone of the Library.

 Trial by media

 A report of the convict’s trial may appear in a newspaper of the time, often newspapers may be the only source of information about a convict's trial.
-Try the online newspaper services in eResources:
+Try searching for a report of a trial using the following online newspaper databases in eResources: